Tmanyo/mineos/README.md

  - Add more features to email.
  - Add a software center to make it possible/easier for third party applications.
  - Clean up code.

+Features:
+ - Notepad
+   - Save .mn (minenote - equivalent to .txt) files.
+   - Open saved .mn files.
+ - Calculator
+   - Calculate equations with buttons or more complex equations using a keyboard.
+ - Email
+   - Send and receive emails.
+   - View inbox and sentbox.
+   - Mark emails as: read or important.
+   - Replying and Forwarding right from specific email.
+   - Delete emails.
+ - Tmusic_Player
+   - Play .ogg Vorbis files from the sounds folder.
+   - Help documentation in game.
+   - Looping
+ - Pic_Viewer
+   - View pictures listed in files.Pictures.
+ - Terminal
+   - Use commands to complete tasks.
+   - Get a list of commands by typing "commands -a".
+ - File System
+   - View and start desktop applications.
+   - View .mn, .ogg, and .png files.
+   - Search files.
+   - Delete files.
+ - Multitasking
+   - Work in multiple applications at once.

+ Important Notes for Testing Purposes:
+  - Clock only progresses on its own when on the desktop without applications open.
+(Otherwise it progresses when fields are pressed.)
+  - Sometimes the task icons on the taskbar take 2 clicks to operate.
+(Known issue)
+  - Terminal is the least tested application.